Shizey/djs-menu-v13/README.md

 ```

 Then we need to create two embeds for our pages.
-**You don't need embed for have a page you can just put a content**
+**You don't have to use an embed to make a page, just a content is enough.**

 ```js
 const firstEmbed = new MessageEmbed()